mozilla/jira-bugzilla-integration/docs/actions.md

     - default: true
     - If false, matching events will not be synchronized
 - `parameters` (optional)
-    - dict
-    - default: {}
+    - `ActionParams`
-    - The parameters will be validated to ensure the selected action accepts the specified values
+    - The parameters passed to step functions when the action is run (see below)

 [View 'nonprod'  configurations here.](../config/config.nonprod.yaml)